convexset/meteor-three-way/README.md

             template._3w_set('tagsValidationErrorText', 'Each tag should begin with \"tag\".');
         },
     },

+    // Helper functions that may be used as input for display-type bindings
+    // Order of search: helpers first, then data
+    // Called with this bound to template instance
+    // (be aware that arrow functions are lexically scoped)
+    helpers: {
+        altGetId: function() {
+            return this._3w_getId()
+        }
+    }

     // Pre-processors for data pre-render (view model to view)
     preProcessors: {